datares/blue-team/README.md

 # What factors make a Kickstarter campaign successful?

-This repository provides explanations of the data analysis process for the DataRes article "What factors do successful Kickstarter campaigns tend to possess?
-(INSERT URL)", published [INSERT DATE].
-Please check out our article, which contains visualizations and insights about Kickstarter campaigns.
+This repository provides explanations of the data analysis process for the DataRes article "What factors do successful Kickstarter campaigns tend to possess?"
+Please check out our article, which contains visualizations and insights about Kickstarter campaigns: https://ucladatares.medium.com/uncovering-what-traits-make-a-kickstarter-campaign-successful-dd4b62df9eb4
 Contributors: Raymond Bai, Samantha Chung, Emily Hou, Amy Tang

 # Data